BioH4z/Dockerfile_HOME-BIO/README.md

 # Metagenomic pipeline

 This is a dockerized solution for metagenomics.
-Inside a docker container, we creaated UBUNTU with python 3.7 and we installed in it also Anaconda 3 (V. 2020/02).
+Inside a docker container, we created UBUNTU with python 3.7 and we installed in it also Anaconda 3 (V. 2020/02).
 Inside anaconda base environment, we installed two common metagenomics software, KAIJU (http://kaiju.binf.ku.dk/) and KRAKEN (https://ccb.jhu.edu/software/kraken/), and other mandatory softwares for the pipeline.
 For the complete list, please read our paper here (link)